TheBigBookMan/grad-dip/Information Technology/Topic 2- Networks.md

+- **Topology**- layoutr of a network
+- **Medium**- physical means that network uses to send/recieve data- fibre optic/copper cable
+- **Packet**- discreet amount of data that needs to be sent over the network, packet is part of a frame
+- **Host**- any device that participates in the network
+- 10Mbps = 10 megaBITS per second
+- 10MBps = 10 megaBYTES per second
 - **Local area network (LAN)**- having computers being connected to each other through a Ethernet cable, so the cable transfers data between each other
 	- Data can be transferred between each computer through the ethernet
 	- **Mac address**- headers have a prefix for data being sent so each computer in the LAN can see if the data is meant for them.
 Each computer has a MAC address
 	- Carrier will be what sends the data between each computer, however if too many computers trying to send data at same time it can end up in a collision of data and things get messy
 	- **Ethernet**- transmitting computers have a random period of waiting for the carrier to be silent so it can start transmitting again
 	- **Collision domain**- the network for a particular gtroup of computers, having a switch which can split up the collision domains so multiple networks can be split up to allow concurrent talking between different networks.
 If collision happens then the packet of data is sent back
+	- **Collision detection**- notify all hosts of the collision and the hosts have to wait a random pedior of time before trying to send again
+		- **Backoff time**- the time a hosts waits before resending is called backoff itme, this uses the half-dueplex and only one host can transmit at a time
 	- **Exponential backpff**- the seconds that the collision will wait after a collision before trying again, it exponential (times by 2 everytime) as well as arandom number of seconds
 	- **Half-duplex**- only one host can transmit at a time, data can be sent both directions but not at the same tiime
 - **Routing**- connecting distinct computers/netwrosk-